Fivell/policies/source/sections/13-disaster_recovery_policy.md

 disaster, political disturbances, man made disaster, external human threats, internal malicious activities.

-Datica defines two categories of systems from a disaster recovery perspective.
+Versionista defines two categories of systems from a disaster recovery perspective.

 1. _Critical Systems_.
 These systems host application servers and database servers or are required for functioning of systems that host application